sirigb25/contact_management/README.md

 Perfect for learning CRUD operations, Flask routing, and database integration.

 Features:

-Add new contacts with name, email, and phone number.
+-Add new contacts with name, email, and phone number.

-View all saved contacts in a clean table format.
+-View all saved contacts in a clean table format.

-Edit and delete contacts easily.
+-Edit and delete contacts easily.

-Lightweight and beginner-friendly codebase.
+-Lightweight and beginner-friendly codebase.

 Tech Stack:
 Backend: Python and Flask ,